 As a business you can gain peace of mind with a comprehensive Professional Indemnity Insurance policy.

-Professional indemnity insurance, sometimes known as professional liability insurance or PI insurance protects the holder from legal expenses in the event they are alleged to have provided an inadequate service or advice.
+Professional indemnity insurance protects the holder from legal expenses in the event they are alleged to have provided an inadequate service or advice.

 Example: An architect provides drawings for an extension which are incorrect.
 The building team get to work and discover the mistake.
-The cost to fix the problem is £47,000.
-Without professional indemnity insurance, the architect would be responsible for paying this in full.
+The cost to fix the problem is £000’s.
+Without professional indemnity insurance, the architect would be responsible for paying the costs full.
 With PI insurance, the legal fees and compensation awarded are both covered by the policy.

 If you provide advice or professional services, you should have PI insurance to protect you.
 There are some industry-specific forms of insurance, such as medical malpractice insurance for medical professionals.
 If you work in any of the following roles, you should have professional indemnity insurance:

 Contrary to popular belief, PI insurance cover is not expensive.
-Our policies start from as little as £5.72 per month, interest-free.
-Although claims of this nature might be rare, it’s always best to ensure you are fully protected as you could be left to pay the legal fees and compensation yourself.
+Our policies start from as little as £98.00 per annum depending on your profession.
+Even though PI claims might be rare, it’s always best to ensure you are fully protected as you could be left to pay the legal fees and compensation yourself.

 Professional Indemnity insurance is on a “Claims Made” basis meaning cover has to be active when the complaint or claim is received.
 The retroactive date has to be earlier than the date you carried out the work that has resulted in the complaint.
 When you close your business or retire, clients can still bring a claim against you for errors made when you carried out the work for them, for this reason you need run-off cover.